Jose Rizal's statue at Fort Santiago (Photo: Jove Moya)

 • Calle Pizarro 15Calle Cedaceros 11, piso principal

-As an ilustrado (a person who belonged to the educated class), Rizal was able to travel to Europe to learn from different professors; however, his home situation in Spain was plagued with challenges due to budget shortage.
-At the time, the poet only had PHP35 to PHP50 monthly budget, making him hop from one apartment to another.
+As an ilustrado (a person from an affluent family who studied abroad), Rizal could travel to Europe to learn from different professors; however, his home situation in Spain was plagued with challenges due to budget shortage.
+At the time, the poet only had a PhP35 to PhP50 monthly budget, making him hop from one apartment to another.

 Tatler Asia